 We’ll demystify load regulation by explaining what it is, how it works, and how you can measure it.

 Load regulation allows a power supply to maintain a constant voltage, regardless of any variations in the output load.
-Many changes can affect the output load, like a change in resistance, so a power supply needs to ensure a constant, dependable output.
-It is necessary for providing reliable power to equipment.
+Many changes can affect the output load, like a change in resistance, so a power supply needs to ensure a constant, dependable output to provide reliable power to equipment.

 Once the signal is regulated, it allows the power supply to maintain a constant voltage for the powered device.